-In my experience, sampling is one of the top frustrations many marketers and data analysts have to deal with.
+In my experience, data sampling is one of the top frustrations many marketers and data analysts have to deal with.
 Google Analytics is a great tool, but unreliable data is something you want to avoid at all costs.

 In this post you will learn about sampling and how it affects your data.
 Further, I will show how Supermetrics (and the Google Analytics connector) can alleviate your sampling pain while doing session-based analysis in Data Studio.
 Everything is presented step-by-step so you can easily replicate it for your business.
 I recommend to read all sections of this article.
 For your convenience, I have placed direct links to different sections.

 Table of contents

 - The effects of sampling